Literature / Chakona Space

 - Locking MacGyver in the Store Cupboard: Even when he can't remember who he is, resident Almighty Janitor, Neal Foster MacGuyvers his way out of trouble by rigging the automatic doors and artificial gravity plating.

-- Longevity Treatment: Neal Foster was accidentally subjected to experimental gene therapies during the Gene Wars.
+- Longevity Treatment: Neal Foster was accidentally subjected to experimental gene therapies during (or even before) the Gene Wars, increasing his longevity.
 Later he is subjected to a form of rejuvenation via transporters that have been Touched by Vorlons.

 - Loophole Abuse: Captain Foster has told his latest young crew that they are only allowed off the ship and onto the station in groups of 3 or more.
 Shadowcrest (11 years old) takes Holly and Quickdash (7 years each) with hir and twists the rule into a pretzel by exploring the station.